jsmrtn/craftagram/README.md

 ## Configuring craftagram

-Go to the settings page for `craftagram` and enter your `App ID`, `App Secret` and `Embed URL` from the steps above into the required boxes, and hit 'Save'.
+Go to the settings page for `craftagram` and enter your `App ID` and `App Secret` from the steps above into the required boxes, and hit 'Save'.
 When the page refreshes, you'll see there's a new button `Authorise Craft`.
 Click that button to go to instagram to complete the authorisation procedure.

 > Tip: The App ID and App Secret settings can be set to environment variables.
 See Environmental Configuration in the Craft docs to learn more about that.